 Time Commitment:1-2 hours ever week/ every other week

 Team-anchored coaches meet on a regular basis with their specific teams throughout the term, sometimes in person, sometimes virtually, to guide them through their design projects from User Research to Implementation Plan.

-BOOTCAMP PRESENTERS- I’d like to Share My Skills and Expertise
+WORKSHOP FACILITATOR- I’d like to Share My Skills and Expertise

 Time Commitment: 2-4 hours + prep time